thybag/bonus-laravel-relations/readme.md

 ```

 ### HasManyViaMany
-Define a relation via an unlimited amount of middle tables.
+Define a relation via an unlimited number of middle tables.

 ```php
 public function products()